 When the panel is positioned on the wall or ceiling, the infrared radiation will travel at 45 degree angles in all directions, hence the distribution area.
 If they are too close to a wall then you will actually be warming a small concentrated area, which is not ideal since you will be wasting potential useful heat.
 For this reason it is paramount that you don’t position the panels too close to the walls; rather ‘centre’ them as much as possible.

-350watt panels should be at least 0.5m (1.5 feet) or more from the floor – and the larger panels (basically anything over 600watts) should be at least 1.5m (5 feet) away.
+All panels should be positioned at least 1.4m from the floor to the centre of the panel when wall mounted. – and the larger panels (basically anything over 600watts) should be at least 1.5m (5 feet) away.
 When the panels are on they will beam the infrared up to 3m(10 feet).
 If you have higher ceilings, please give us a ring and we can discuss appropriate models to use in this instance.

 We recommend hardwiring them into an electric circuit where possible.
 This allows you to use a proper switch (like a light switch) to turn them on.
 We strongly recommend a professional installation and having the panels ‘hard wired’ into your electrical system by a qualified electrician.